 Back At The Gift Shop

 My husband tried to tell them to stop running, but they refused to listen.
 One of the employees finally had to step in after these boys were throwing several stuffed toys around the store – and I mean from one end to the other.
 Armfuls of stuffed toys were being placed back on the shelves as fast as these boys were taking them off and hurling them throughout the store.
 One employee told them to stop running and that if they hadn’t purchased the items, then they couldn’t take them out of the store.
-With one last toss, they ran out of the shop…parents still nowhere to be found and staff were left to clean up the havoc.
+With one last toss, they ran out of the shop…parents still nowhere to be found and staff was left to clean up the havoc.

 As my children witnessed this event, they stood in disbelief and disgust that these boys behaved so badly.
 They also expressed their gratitude that we never allowed such behavior from them.
 They were thankful for our parental discipline now even though they likely did not years ago when we would enforce it!